chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-taylor-green-vortex/3d-taylor-green-vortex.rst

 |                                                                                                                   |
 +-------------------------------------------------------------------------------------------------------------------+

 We note that the kinetic energy decay does not match that of the reference, but also that there is significant numerical dissipation since the enstrophy does not match the kinetic energy decay.
-Increase the order from Q2 to Q3 yield the following results which are better:
+Increasing the order from Q2 to Q3 yield the following results which are better:

 +-------------------------------------------------------------------------------------------------------------------+
 |  .. figure:: images/dissipation_comparison_Q3_32.png                                                              |